Southeastern's Special Education graduate program prepares leaders in the field with

 Required Semester Hours 36

 - Total semester hours required: 36

-- Complete all requirements stated in the catalogue and the candidate's degree plan
+- Complete all requirements stated in the catalog and the candidate's degree plan within

 - Satisfactorily complete and present a capstone action research project.